JustinJWyatt/data-table-js/README.md

 # data-table-js
-A lean data table built in native Javascript
+A lean data table built in native Javascript.